 Dear Children’s Program Directors:

-We’ll see what it’s like to be weightless in the shuttle and the space station.
-We’ll also go to Hawaii to observe a total eclipse.
-We’ll travel to the moon and explore the planets in our solar system.
-We’ll travel to distant stars, and zoom out of our Milky Way galaxy to the end of the universe!
-We’ll learn about earth’s motions, the moon’s orbit and origin, what causes gravity, what causes day and night, seasons, comets, meteors, the sun, the birth and death of stars, how the dinosaurs became extinct, and our place in space.
+We’ll see what it’s like to be weightless in the space station.
+We’ll travel to the moon and learn about the moon’s orbit and origin.
+We’ll explore the planets in our solar system.
+We’ll travel to distant stars, and learn how big our universe is as we zoom out of our Milky Way galaxy to the end of the known universe!
+We’ll learn about earth’s motions, what causes gravity, what causes day and night, comets, meteors, the sun, the birth and death of stars, how the dinosaurs became extinct, and our place in space.
 I even play guitar & sing Twinkle Twinkle Little Star for the little kids.
 They love it!
 The finale will take your breath away as we zoom back to Earth at super warp speed!
 Don’t miss the Space Roadshow!
 (Kindergarten to Adult)

 Topics covered: air pollution, acid rain, deforestation, climate change, species extinction, and how man is destroying life in our oceans and in our rain forests.
 The audience will learn the science behind these problems and many easy solutions all of us can put into practice every day to help keep the Earth’s ecosystems in balance.

 My fee is only $250 for an hour presentation.
 (2 back to back shows for only $400.
 They can be different shows) There is no limit on audience size.
 Be prepared for a full house and a rush on science books after the show!